bbslfc7916/zborffs.github.io/posts/delta-robot-control.md

 ![Demo](delta-robot-control-images/actual.gif)
 *<p style="text-align: center;">Figure 1: Animation of solution to system of DAEs representing the dynamics of a delta robot with feedforward PID motion controller moving end-effector along B-Spline reference trajectory</p>*
 ![Demo Error Graphs](delta-robot-control-images/error_actual.png)
-*<p style="text-align: center;">Figure 2: Plots of error signals for each joint variable corresponding to the simulation in Figure 1.</p>*
+*<p style="text-align: center;">Figure 2: Plots of reference and measured joint variable signals corresponding to the simulation in Figure 1.</p>*

 ## Feedforward PID Motion Control
 One of the most common control schemes for the motion control of robotic manipulators is feed-forward PID control.